Why Bitter Gourd Leaves Turning Yellow?

 You can also wrap them with newspapers when the fruits have reached a height of one to two inches.

-The diseases which infect the bitter melon
+The diseases that infect the bitter melon

 Bitter melon is susceptible to the same disease that plague squash and cucumber are susceptible to.

-These diseases include fungal diseases like downy mildew, powdery mildew, rusts and rots, watermelon mosaic virus, and bacterial wilts.
+These include fungal diseases like downy mildew, powdery mildew, rusts and rots, watermelon mosaic virus, and bacterial wilts.

 Harvesting of bitter melons